Choro das 3

-Choro das 3 is a Brazilian instrumental music group, which plays a style known as Choro.
-They started in 2002 with the three sisters Corina (transversal flute), Elisa (mandolin, piano and clarinet) and Lia (7 string guitar), together with Eduardo, their father.
-Eduardo plays the pandeiro and percussion.
-In their first album they had also the participation of Adriano Andrade, playing cavaquinho.
+Choro das 3 is a three-sister Brazilian instrumental music group, which plays a style known as Choro (pronounced Shoro).
+Corina (transversal flute), Elisa (mandolin, piano and clarinet) and Lia (7 string guitar) started to perform as a group in 2002, together with their late father, Eduardo.
+Eduardo used to play the pandeiro and percussion.
+In their first album, they also had the participation of Adriano Andrade, playing the cavaquinho.

-The group has released 5 albums in Brazil, mixing classic choro pieces with new ones.
+The group has released 11 albums in Brazil, mixing classic Choro pieces with new ones.

 History

 The beginning of the group is related to an album by Altamiro Carrilho, to which the older of the three sisters, Corina, heard when she was still a child.
 It was the inspiration from Carrilho's songs that led Corina to decide to study the recorder.
 One year later she began her studies on the transverse flute.
-Corina's sisters followed her inclination towards music and their father, Eduardo, gave them support, taking them to São Paulo city during the weekends so they could listen to the "rodas de choro" (choro ensemble).
-The group Choro das 3 was formed in 2002 when the girls were still very young (Corina was 14, Lia was 12 and Elisa was only 9 years old).
+Corina's sisters followed her inclination towards music and their father, Eduardo, supported them, by taking them to the city of São Paulo on weekends to listen to the "Rodas de Choro" (choro ensemble).
+The group "Choro das 3" was formed in 2002, when the girls were still very young (Corina was 14, Lia was 12 and Elisa was only 9 years old).

 In 2003 they won the 1st Adoniran Barbosa Music Festival, a contest among every school in the Brazilian state of São Paulo.

 In 2008 they released by Som Livre their first CD, called Meu Brasil Brasileiro.
 This album was recorded, produced and mixed by the Choro das 3 musicians in their own studio.
 They mixed in the tracks some classic choro music such as Aquarela do Brasil, Carinhoso and Tico-tico no fubá, and also new songs such as Bolinha de Gude, written by Elisa.
 Another song worth mentioning is Alla Turca, by Mozart but adapted to the choro style in this album.
 The work Meu Brasil Brasileiro rendered the group the award Premio de Melhor Grupo de Música Popular de 2008 (Best Popular Music of 2008 Award), by the Paulista Association of Critics of Art.
 In around 50 years of this award, it was the first time it was given to a group of instrumental music.

 In 2012 Choro das 3 released the album Escorregando, the first one produced by the Macolé label.
 The title refers to a song of the same name written by Ernesto Nazareth, who was an important musician of Brazil.
 Besides Nazareth, Escorregando brings songs written by other great names, such as Chiquinha Gonzaga, Tia Amélia, Anacleto de Medeiros and Paulino Sacramento.
 The album also includes the song Assobiando (whistling), composed by Elisa.
 It's with Escorregando that Choro das 3 starts its international career, going to France to play at the Festival Internacional de Mandolines of Lunel.
 Collaborated with the recordings of Escorregando the following Brazilian musicians: Pacheco, Toninho Gallani, Arnaldinho, Joãozinho, Sérgio Ribeiro, Rosa Garbim, José V. de Aragão, Barão do pandeiro e Sérgio Ribeiro.